About

 EUD-MARS: End-user Development of Model-driven Adaptive Robotics Software Systems

-Science of Computer Programming, Elsevier
+Science of Computer Programming (SCP), Elsevier

 A Real-Time Merging Process for Multi-view Video Coding